 Social Skills Group for Adults with High Functioning Autism (HFA) or Asperger’s Syndrome

-This group meets on Thursdays at 11:00 at the Village Coffee House in Fayetteville to discuss current events, play board games, and enjoy shopping or other community trips.
+This group meets on Thursdays at 11:00 at the Omni Family Resource Center in Fayetteville to discuss current events, play board games, and enjoy shopping or other community trips.
 The group is made up of 6-8 individuals.

 Social Skills Groups for Adults with Low to Moderate Functioning Autism